In this tutorial, you will learn:-

 Remember, these are just averages and IELTS is not a competition in the traditional sense.
 It's a standardized test to assess an individual in both language fluency and competence.
 But these averages and the competencies they reflect help you to know your level and to set your own standards.

 For anyone preparing to take either version of IELTS with whatever aim in mind, it is essential to know from the start what your strengths and weaknesses are in English.
 You can do that by:

 Let's say I need help with IELTS listening.
 I find it hard to follow the IELTS listening sections when it's 2 or more speakers, I always miss out on a couple of questions.
 That can be remedied with effort and expert help.

 Vinod a student from India, shared how he got 8.5 in the IELTS listening.
 Here is the full story but he first built his concentration skills by breaking the IELTS listening exam up and concentrating intensely on each 10-minute section.
 Meditation helped him achieve this.

 He then did the same practice test until he reached about 39/40.
 Sometimes he’d complete the test 6 times.
 Then he’d write down all the synonyms from the test, about 25.
 He said after about 4 tests, he had 100 synonyms which more than prepared him for the test.

-For his reading test, Vinod said he went for the questions first then looked at the paragraph.
+For his reading test, Vinod said he went for the questions first and then looked at the paragraph.

-Each has 40 questions.
+Each IELTS reading test has 40 questions.
 A "very good" score in listening or reading is 34 correct answers out of 40.
 In listening, that would mean an overall 7.5 (just one more correct would give you 8.0).
 In reading, if it's academic IELTS it would be the same whereas in the slightly easier general training version it would mean a 7.0 while 36 out of 40 gives you 7.5.